taosdata/TDengine/README.md

 - High-throughout with massive data.
 - Modular and plugin system easy to extend, for different data sources/sinks.
 - Streaming data aggregation.
-- Fearless service running for long term.
+- Resilient service running for long term.
 - Helpful metrics for monitoring.

-## Use scenarios
+## Features and Use scenarios

 1st, for TDengine database replication.

-- Synchronize database or stable from one to another TDengine cluster.
+- Synchronize database or (s)tables from one to another TDengine instance.

 2nd, for TDengine logical backup and restore.

-- TDengine database/tables full backup.
+- TDengine database/(s)tables full backup.
-- TDengine database/tables incremental backup.
+- TDengine database/(s)tables incremental backup.
-- TDengine database/tables restore from backups.
+- TDengine database/(s)tables restore from backups.

-3rd, for streaming data integration.
+3rd, for data subscription.

-- Subscription (with aggregations) from TDengine.
+- Subscribe topics from one or multiple TDengine instances
-- Synchronization from different data sources to TDengine(will support soon).
+- Write all the subscribed data into one TDengine instance

-3rd, for offline data integration.
+3rd, for offline data backup/restore.

 - Export from TDengine to CSV/Parquet files.
 - Import CSV/Parquet file to TDengine tables(will support soon).